Fish

 In one season alone, more than 900 spawning Chum salmon were observed in Bear Creek in Bear Creek Park!

 Interested in learning more about protecting fish habitats in Surrey?
-Join one of our fish programs or work alongside us in the Salmon Habitat Restoration Program to restore their habitats.
+Join one of our stream stewardship programs or work alongside us in the Salmon Habitat Restoration Program to restore their habitats.